pandas-dev/pandas/web/pandas/pdeps/0005-no-default-index-mode.md

 ### DataFrameFormatter and SeriesFormatter changes

-When printing an object with a ``NoRowIndex``, then the row labels wouldn't be shown:
+When printing an object with a ``NoRowIndex``, then the row labels would not be shown:

 ```python
 In [15]: df = pd.DataFrame({'a': [1,  2, 3], 'b': [4, 5, 6]}, index=NoRowIndex(3))